Can non-native English speakers TEFL? Does English have to be your first language in order to teach it?

-The answer is yes!
+The answer is simple: if you’re fluent in English then you have the potential to teach it!
 Many non-native English speakers have trained with us and have gone on to find work teaching English all over the world and online.
 That’s not to say there aren’t some challenges, unfortunately.
-While more and more is being done to combat native-speaker bias in the EFL market, discrimination and restrictions do exist.
+While more and more is being done to combat native-speaker bias in the TEFL market, discrimination and barriers do exist.

-Preparing our students for the world of TEFL work is important to us; we want our students to have all the facts so they’re in the best position for finding work after gaining their TEFL qualification.
-With that in mind, in this post we’re taking a look at some of the key issues affecting non-native EFL teachers aiming to teach English abroad to help you in your TEFL journey.
+Preparing our students for the world of TEFL is important to us; we want our students to have all the facts so they’re in the best position to find work after gaining their TEFL qualification.
+With that in mind, in this post we’re taking a look at some of the key issues affecting non-native EFL teachers to help you on your TEFL journey!

 Native-speaker bias is being broken down every day but it’s still common to see adverts online that specify “native speakers only”.
-We don’t allow this wording on our TEFL Jobs Centre , as we don’t want to support or encourage discrimination against non-native English teachers.
+We don’t allow this wording on the TEFL Org Jobs Centre , as we don’t want to support or encourage discrimination against non-native English teachers.

-Once you’ve established what countries you meet the requirements for then you can concentrate your job search there.
-It might take a big longer to find teaching work than a native English teacher would, but as long as you have the right qualifications (more on that soon) and are eligible for a visa then with a bit of perseverance there’s no reason why you can’t find a great teaching job.
+Once you’ve established what countries you meet the requirements for then you can concentrate your job search.
+It might take a big longer to find teaching work than a native English teacher would, but as long as you have the right qualifications (more on that soon) and are eligible for a visa, then with a bit of perseverance there’s no reason why you can’t find a great teaching job.

 When applying for any job you have to get across your strengths to a potential employer.
 While being a non-native English speaker can make the job search that bit harder you can also frame it as one of your strengths.

 You have first-hand experience of what it’s like to learn another language and because of this your understanding of grammar is likely much more solid and well-rounded than many native English speakers.
 Most native English speakers don’t learn their own grammar at school and many won’t have a second language.
+You also personally understand the challenges of language learning, having done it yourself.
 Make sure to really sell this when applying for jobs – convince potential employers that rather than being a weakness, the fact that English is your second language is actually a real strength.